 |9.0/112.500 x 100 = 8.0||18.0/225.000 x 100 = 8.0||18.0/110.000 x 100 = 16.4|

 The Consumer Price Index (CPI) produces both unadjusted and seasonally adjusted data.
 Seasonally adjusted data are computed using seasonal factors derived by the X-13ARIMA-SEATS seasonal adjustment method.
 These factors are updated each February, and the new factors are used to revise the previous 5 years of seasonally adjusted data.
+The factors are available here.
 For more information on data revision scheduling, please see the Seasonal Adjustment factsheet and the Timeline of Seasonal Adjustment Methodological Changes.